University Graduate Fellows

 2. All SDSU graduate students enrolled in state-side programs at SDSU and SDSU Imperial Valley must show proof of enrollment in an active health insurance plan.

-3. The University Graduate Fellowship is conditional on active SDSU enrollment in course(s) related to your graduate program, with the contract terminating if you graduate or separate from the program for any reason.
+3. The University Graduate Fellowship is conditional on active SDSU state-side enrollment in course(s) related to your graduate program, with the contract terminating if you graduate or separate from the program for any reason.

 4. Your fellowship or scholarship is subject to being rescinded.
 The Center for Student Rights and Responsibilities (CSRR) and your graduate program will be consulted to ensure that you are in compliance with the Student Code of Conduct, and remain in Graduate Student Good Standing and/or your graduate program’s Graduate Professional Standards.